 45. Any theory on the discussed topic will be a considerable discourse that will be fully elaborated by proficient individuals.

-48. It can be stated that our life expansion is not the years we have lived, but the time our soul has matured.
+48. It can be stated with a posit that our life expansion is not the years we have lived, but the time our soul has matured.

-49. What it is meant by that is the reality that time is endless and never ends.
+49. What it is meant by that is the reality that time is limitless and never ends.

-50. Thus, our mortal self is only a façade of our own perception of who we believe we are essentially.
+50. Thereby, our mortal self is only a façade of our own perception of whom we believe we are essentially.

 51. We are too occupied with living that the thought of death does not consume much our thoughts or time in its pursuance.